microsoft/VerifiableCredential-SDK-Android/docs/sdk.md

 <a name="new_CredentialManifest_new"></a>

 ### new CredentialManifest()
-<p>Constructs an instance of the CredentialManifest class from a well-formed credential manifest JSON object.
+<p>Constructs an instance of the CredentialManifest class from a well-formed credential manifest JSON object.</p>
-TODO: check that the JSON parameter is valid (yup?)</p>

 <a name="CredentialManifest+toJSON"></a>